-Expand your game with the best Sims 4 mods on the internet.
-New ones appear all the time on ModTheSims—which has long been the go-to hub for creators—every week.
+The best Sims 4 mods can expand an already big game in extraordinary ways.
+New mods appear all the time on ModTheSims—which has long been the go-to hub for creators—every week.
 There, you’ll find everything from minor tweaks (like making medicine cabinets actually dispense medicines) to complete reworks of major systems.
+Some modders, including LittleMsSam and KawaiiStacie, have even got so popular that they've created bespoke websites for their growing list of creations.

 With that in mind, here’s a collection of the best up-to-date mods for the Sims 4, from the tiny to the virtual life-changing.
 Make sure you read the installation instructions for each one, and check for any conflicts to make sure you’re not running two that will clash.